-If you’re going to give dad something for Father’s Day — which you should — why not give back, too?
-We’ve found the best gifts around that also have a charitable component, so you can do some good while celebrating dear ol’ dad.
-And rest assured that these are truly charitable: None of the brands included give less than 10 percent to a cause (because if it’s just one percent, what’s the point?), and many promise to donate full proceeds to relief funds and nonprofits; some even let you choose a local charity of your choice.
+If you’re going to give your dad something for Father’s Day — which you should — why not make it a gift that gives back?
+We’ve found the best presents with a charitable component so you can do some good while celebrating the man who taught you important things, like how to flip a pancake, catch a fish, and look cool in a pair of New Balances.
+Rest assured that these are truly philanthropic: Many promise to donate their full proceeds to nonprofits, and several let you designate those funds to a charity of your choice.

 Right now, almost all of these gifts are expected to arrive by Father’s Day — June 19 — but as the date gets closer, stock availability and shipping times will change, so if you see something you like, go ahead and add it to your cart right now.

 Lingua Franca is donating $100 from every one of these sweaters to Everytown for Gun Safety, a grassroots organization focused on ending gun violence.
 The pullover is made from ethically sourced cashmere, and you can choose from two scripts for the stitching.
 Keep in mind that since it’s a custom piece, it may arrive a little later than Father’s Day.
 And a small note: For men’s sizing, the brand recommends ordering two sizes up.

 For the art-collecting dad, turn to Summertime Gallery, a Brooklyn-based nonprofit that provides studio space, materials, and mentorship to neurodivergent artists.
 Paige Wery, director of Tierra del Sol Gallery in Los Angeles, highly recommends Summertime’s postcard subscription as “the perfect way to say hello to loved ones and learn about an artist you might not have known.”
 Every month, Dad will get a new postcard with proceeds benefiting both the artist and Summertime.